 § Students caught or suspected of violating Glendale Community College's Policy on Academic Honesty will be asked to terminate their sessions - tutoring, computing, or studying - and their actions will be reported to their instructors.

-§ The Learning Center's policy on children is guided by Board Policy 5440, which states the following: "Non student minors on campus are here at the risk of the supervising adult who brings them.
+§ The Learning Center's policy on children is guided by Administrative Regulation 3825, which states the following: "Non student minors on campus are here at the risk of the supervising adult who brings them.
 Supervising adults are expected to maintain control of their minors to ensure they abide by the Standards of Student Conduct at all times while they are on campus.
 Both the minor and their supervising adult shall be subject to disciplinary action for any disruption of college services or activities.
-Unsupervised minors shal be detained by Campus Police until the supervising adult can be located."
+Unsupervised minors shall be detained by Campus Police until the supervising adult can be located."

 § The Learning Center does not provide tutoring for GCC assessment tests.

 § The Learning Center does not offer private tutoring services or provide tutoring for elementary or high school students.
 If you are seeking a private tutor, please contact our Job Placement Center (ext.
 5194) and place an advertisement through them.

 § Tutoring Sessions